 State the consent you received and the compensation you provided for all primary data collected.

 Explain your sample size.
 Not all qualitative researchers think thematic saturation is an appropriate goal but some reference to saturation, redundancy, or other ways of showing that you have captured the relevant breadth and depth of views and experiences are important.
 Sometimes your sample will be partially determined by the budget.
 Be honest about this but still doing the work of laying out what you think can/not be learned from the sample you do have.

 Explain the intention behind design choices.
 If you do something with intention, explain it.
 For example, if you segregate focus groups by men and women, explain why this was important given the context and/or topic in order to get high-quality data.
 Sometimes (gasp!) biological sex will not be the most important or relevant division to explore.

 Discuss positionality.
 Especially for interview data, you need to discuss positionality of those present vis-à-vis the respondent.
 Who was in the room (interviewer? notetaker? more?)?
 What kind of benefits and drawbacks exist given interviewer characteristics in terms of helping people open up and be honest or inducing one or more forms of bias.
 These could be inherent qualities (sex, accent) and could be intentional (clothing and transportation choices, for example).

 If positionality could have induced bias, what steps were taken to mitigate this?

 You do not need to use quotes in full, offsets as big blocks, to show that you did qualitative work.
-A quote is a a data point.
-If you want to show us one to illustrate a larger or unique point, make it is clear that is what you are doing.
+A quote is a data point.
+If you want to show one to illustrate a larger or unique point, make it is clear that is what you are doing.